Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 5 April 2026 16.52.04 UTC
+- WIB: Minggu, 5 April 2026 17.49.47 UTC
-- WITA: Minggu, 5 April 2026 17.52.04 UTC
+- WITA: Minggu, 5 April 2026 18.49.47 UTC
-- WIT: Minggu, 5 April 2026 18.52.04 UTC
+- WIT: Minggu, 5 April 2026 19.49.47 UTC

 Kutipan Inspiratif:
-"The human spirit needs places where nature has not been rearranged by the hand of man."
+"Success is a state of mind.
+If you want success, start thinking of yourself as a success."

-Kategori: nature
+Kategori: success